SD Head Start Collaboration Office

 The creation of State and National Collaboration Offices is authorized by Section 642B(a)(2)(A) of the Head Start Act.
 The purpose of the Head Start State and National Collaboration Offices is to guide the work of all collaboration offices.
 Since 1990, the Administration for Children and Families (ACF) has awarded Head Start collaboration grants to support the development of multi-agency and public and private partnerships at the state and national levels.

-Head Start Collaboration Offices exist "to facilitate collaboration among Head Start agencies…and entities that carry out activities designed to benefit low-income children from birth to school entry, and their families."
-They provide a structure and a process for the Office of Head Start to work and partner with state agencies and local entities.
+HSCOs exist "to facilitate collaboration among Head Start agencies…and entities that carry out activities designed to benefit low-income children from birth to school entry, and their families."
+They provide a structure and a process for the Office of Head Start (OHS) to work and partner with state agencies and local entities.
 Together, these partners work to leverage their common interests around young children and their families to formulate, implement, and improve state and local policy and practices.

 These partnerships are intended to: